scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Thunder

 A wave of force slams the ground around you, hitting all creatures adjacent to you.
-Make a spellcasting roll vs the targets defense.
+Make a spellcasting roll against the targets defense.
 On hit the target takes 1 wound and 1 wound die in damage and is staggered, and on a crit the target is pushed away 1 tile from you taking an extra wound if an object or creature blocks their movement.

 Add a proficiency die for every level above 1st.